 Option 2: AD track

-Commission audio description from an agency (see list at end of this page), who will script, record and provide a new version of the film with the AD track incorporated.
+VocalEyes can script, record and provide a new version of a film with the AD track incorporated.
 This can then be uploaded to YouTube or Vimeo as a replacement, or additional to the original film.
-Companies that provide film and TV AD services are not charitable organisations, and therefore their fees may exceed your available budget.
 The preparation, recording and mixing of an audio description requires expertise and specialised equipment, so a minimum fee is always charged, even though your film may only be two minutes long.
+Contact [email protected] if you would like a quote for film AD from VocalEyes.

 Option 3: Text alternative